YeeKal/yeebot/README.md

 ## About

+Compling passed on source installation of kinetic-moveit and 1.4.0-ompl.

 A light weight motion planning framework based on Moveit+OMPL.
 The main contribution in this repository：

 - expose planning algorithm api in ompl